New Jersey (NJ) Tax

 Understanding your tax obligation is important.
 What’s even more important is how to deduct New Jersey tax from your federal taxes as an itemized deduction.

-So, get help!
-Use Tax Pro Go, virtual tax prep offered by H&R Block.
+So, get help with H&R Block Virtual!
 With this service, we’ll match you with a tax pro with New Jersey tax expertise.
 Then, you will upload your tax documents, and our tax pros will do the rest!
-We can even help with not only NJ taxes, including federal deductions for paying state taxes.
+We can help with your NJ taxes, including federal deductions for paying state taxes.

 Prefer a different way to file?
 No problem – you can find New Jersey state tax expertise with all of our ways to file taxes.

 Do you need to file a separate tax return for your LLC?
 Learn more from the tax experts at H&R Block.